JaneliaSciComp/SongExplorer/README.md

             $env:SONGEXPLORER_BIN + $env:Path,
             [EnvironmentVariableTarget]::Machine)

 * Make the remote and local file paths match by creating a symbolic link.
-For example, if on a Mac you use SMB to mount as "/Volumes/MyLab" an NSF drive whose path is "/groups/MyLab", then add `-[v|B] /groups/MyLab` to `SONGEXPLORER_BIN` and `mkdir -p /groups && ln -s /Volumes/MyLab/ /groups/MyLab`.
-With Docker you'll additionally need to open the preferences panel and configure file sharing to bind "/groups".
+For example, if on a Mac you use SMB to mount as "/Volumes/MyLab" an NSF drive whose path is "/groups/MyLab", then execute on your Mac `mkdir -p /groups && ln -s /Volumes/MyLab/ /groups/MyLab`.

-* Set the `SONGEXPLORER_BIN` environment variable plus the `songexplorer` alias on both your workstation and the server to point to this same image.

 * You might need an RSA key pair.
-If so, you'll need to add `-[v|B] ~/.ssh:/root/.ssh` to `SONGEXPLORER_BIN`.

 * You might need to use ssh flags `-i /ssh/id_rsa -o "StrictHostKeyChecking no"` in "configuration.py".